 Human Rights: India and the West, co-edited with Ashwani Peetush.
-New Delhi: Oxford University Press – India.
-Forthcoming.
-Chapters authored:
+New Delhi: Oxford University Press (India), May 2015.

 Global Justice, Global Democracy; Prospects for a New Internationalism, co-edited with Peter Penz.
 Winnipeg and Halifax: Society for Socialist Studies and Fernwood Publishing, 1997.

 Empowerment, Agency, and Power.
 Journal of Global Ethics 9/3 (December 2013): 249-262.

 Ethics and the ‘Climate Migrants’.
 Ethics, Policy, and Environment 16/1 (Spring 2013): forthcoming, 13 pages.